CakeDC/tags/readme.md

 The **Tags** plugin includes the TaggableBehavior that allows you to simply tag everything.

-It saves all tags in a sginle tags table and connects any kind of records to them through the tagged table.
+It saves all tags in a single tags table and connects any kind of records to them through the tagged table.

 [![Bake Status](https://secure.travis-ci.org/CakeDC/tags.png?branch=master)](http://travis-ci.org/CakeDC/tags)
 [![Test Coverage](https://coveralls.io/repos/CakeDC/tags/badge.png?branch=master)](https://coveralls.io/r/CakeDC/tags?branch=master)